jeraman/insertions/osx/README.md

 ![Screenshot](assets/webInsertion-screenshot.png)

 At any time, you can change the target video by modifying the "video.txt" and by clicking on "reload URL from file" inside the application.
+You can hide the debug info by unselecting "Show debug info".

 If you're having problems, make sure you have picked a valid video, and that its link is correctly pasted into the "video.txt" file.